patricklago21/hausKeeper/README.md

 - Create an interface that would connect modern day busy professionals to the best housekeepers near them so that they can obtain house work services through clicks of a button.
 - Create a community of individuals including cleaners, gardeners, window cleaners, and other skilled housekeepers.
-- Make use of technology in a way that is vital for individuals with economic needs and develop trust among communities.
+- Make use of technology in a way that is helpful for individuals with economic needs and develop trust among communities.

 # Description